twoesplease/pegacorn_project/README.md

 To delve more into using a Raspberry Pi to light things up, I recommend checking out [this tutorial](https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins).
 In order to use Ruby code instead of Python code like the tutorial does, this code uses the [Pi Piper gem](https://github.com/jwhitehorn/pi_piper).

+Finally, this app uses some dependencies which are outlined in its Gemfile.
+You can use the [`bundler` gem]((https://bundler.io/) and its associated
+[`bundle install`](https://bundler.io/v1.16/man/bundle-install.1.html) command to install the dependencies defined in the Gemfile.

 ## Use ##
 After enabling the code to use the correct authentication and access the correct endpoints, you can use the files in this project to achieve the following goals: